-Output modes generally include: push-pull, open-drain, pull-up and pull-down.
+Output mode generally includes: push-pull, open drain, pull-up, pull-down.
 When the pin is in output mode, the connected peripheral device can be controlled by configuring the level state of the pin output to be high or low.

-Input modes generally include: floating, pull-up, pull-down and analog.
+Input modes generally includes: floating, pull-up, pull-down and analog.
 When the pin is in input mode, the level state of the pin can be read, i.e. high level or low level.